-Training your kitten through positive reinforcement means using her natural motivations to teach her which behaviors you like and which you don't.
+Training your cat through positive reinforcement means using your cat's natural motivations to teach her which behaviors you like and which you don't.
 The trick is to find the right motivations.
-Where dogs have been bred to work with us and respond well to praise and attention, cats are solo hunters and are much less social.
+Where dogs have been bred to work with us and respond well to praise and attention, cats are solo hunters and much less social.

-Determine your kitten's favorite things, such as play, toys, and treats, and use those to motivate her.
+Determine your cat's favorite things, such as play, toys, and treats, and use those to motivate her.